 Goal shooters are always searching for ways to improve their technique.
 Using these netball shooting techniques should increase your scoring rate.

 Try these four top netball goal shooter drills as part of your solo training or team exercises.
 The shooting drills include tips on using the correct posture.
 Working on your cardio training is also an important part of health and safety in netball.

-Netball Shooting Technique: Drills and Tips for Goal Shooters
+Shooting Techniques in Netball: Drills and Tips for Goal Shooters